-The complete opposite of exercise is doing nothing.
-Meditation isn’t sitting there idle—it’s an alternate way to try and regain your focus and spend time focusing on the present.
+Meditation isn’t sitting there idly by and doing nothing.
+It’s an alternate way to regain your focus and for you to be paying attention to the present.
 It involves a series of short steps to calm you down, increasing your attention span.

 Most forms of meditation require a calm atmosphere coupled with breathing exercises.
-The extra oxygen stimulates your brain, and the cadence of breaths helps you to relax and reclaim your mind.
+The extra oxygen stimulates your brain, and the cadence of breaths helps you to relax and reclaim your mind in the process.

 On a particularly difficult day, give meditation a try.
 Find a private place, turn on some calming sounds, and enjoy the peace your brain deserves.

 7. Take a Break

-If your focus keeps getting drawn elsewhere, take some time to address it before returning to your original task.
-Whether it be a five-minute break for fresh air or a three-day weekend in the woods, giving yourself a “brain break” can help you regroup and buckle down on your goals.
+If your focus keeps getting drawn elsewhere, a break can help you to pay attention to what you are trying to focus on.
+Whether it be a short five-minute break or a weekend away, giving yourself a break can help you regroup and improve your ability to concentrate on what matters most.

 8. Chew Gum

-It’s odd but it’s true: Chewing gum can help you focus.
+Studies showing that chewing gum can help you focus are out there.
 While it doesn’t have any magical properties, this simple activity can keep you engaged long enough to carry out an activity without getting too distracted.